GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 :::

-Besides the languages mentioned above, GreptimeDB also supports client libraries for other languages that InfluxDB supports.
+In addition to the languages previously mentioned, GreptimeDB also accommodates client libraries for other languages supported by InfluxDB.
-You can write code in your preferred language by referring to the connection information code snippets provided above.
+You can code in your language of choice by referencing the connection information and code snippets provided earlier.

 ## Query data

-GreptimeDB does not support Flux and InfluxQL.
-Instead, it utilizes SQL and PromQL.
+GreptimeDB does not support Flux and InfluxQL, opting instead for SQL and PromQL.

 SQL is a universal language designed for managing and manipulating relational databases.
 With flexible capabilities for data retrieval, manipulation, and analytics, it is also reduce the learning curve for users who are already familiar with SQL.

-PromQL (Prometheus Query Language) lets the user select and aggregate time series data in real time, The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the [HTTP API](/user-guide/query-data/promql#prometheus-http-api).
+PromQL (Prometheus Query Language) allows users to select and aggregate time series data in real time, The result of an expression can either be shown as a graph, viewed as tabular data in Prometheus's expression browser, or consumed by external systems via the [HTTP API](/user-guide/query-data/promql#prometheus-http-api).

-Suppose you are querying the max cpu from the `monitor` table that has been recorded over the past 24 hours.
+Suppose you are querying the maximum cpu usage from the `monitor` table, recorded over the past 24 hours.
-In influxQL, the query would be something like:
+In influxQL, the query might look something like this:

 ```sql [InfluxQL]
 SELECT